drscotthawley/flocoder/README.md

 # Contributing

 Contributions are welcome!
 Still getting this properly "set up" to welcome more people.
 (We'll have Contribitors Guidelines eventually.)
-For now, if you think something needs doing, it probably does!
-PRs welcome.
+For now, check the if you think something needs doing, it probably does!
+Please review the [Style Guide](StyleGuide.md) and submit a Pull Request!

 # TODO